 His ongoing research investigates how new ideas and innovations are developed in networks and communities.
 The ongoing projects use large-scale analysis of networks, which he integrates with a deeper appreciation for what content flows through networks.
 Linus seeks to study novel questions which can advance the academic literature, while at the same time focus on issues that can affect how managers think about their business to help them make better decisions.

-My research has been published in the Academy of Management Journal, Administrative Science Quarterly, Organization Science, Strategic Management Journal among others.
-I have a Google Scholar profile and a Researcher ID where you can trace my citations, and new work.
-I also upload my published papers to ResearchGate, but I should clearly be more disciplined about uploading working papers.
-Send an e-mail if you would like a copy of my papers.
+His research has been published in the Academy of Management Journal, Administrative Science Quarterly, Organization Science, Research Policy, and Strategic Management Journal among others.
+He has a Google Scholar profile and a Researcher ID.
+His published papers are uploaded to ResearchGate.

 He served as an Associate Editor for the Academy of Management Journal in the 2013-2016 editorial team.